R. H. Bruce Lockhart: Between the wars

-Journalism
+In April 1927, he became consul-general of Austria for England and Wales.

+By 1928, again in debt and bored, Lockhart sought a new career in journalism.

 After leaving the world of finance, Lockhart joined Lord Beaverbook's Evening Standard.
 He served as the editor of the paper's Londoner's Diary column and became known for his hard-drinking and semi-debauched lifestyle.
 It enhanced his reputation that, despite having been caught by the Russians and exchanged for a Soviet agent, he remained on unusually cordial terms with the Soviet Embassy in London, from whom he received an annual gift of caviar.
 He also helped to organise Beaverbrook's Empire Free Trade Crusade campaign.

-In the 1930s, Lockhart began to release a number of books, which were successful enough to allow him to take up writing as a full-time career in 1937.
+Throughout his life, Lockhart wrote detailed diaries for his own use.
+In the 1930s, he began to turn these into books for publication, which were successful enough to allow him to take up writing as a full-time career in 1937.
+In his autobiography Memoirs of a British Agent (1932), which became a best-seller, and whose chapters on the Russian Revolution Warner Brothers turned into the 1934 film British Agent, he wrote about his experiences in Malaya and Russia.
+In his second volume of autobiography, Retreat from Glory (1934), he turned his attention to his experiences in central Europe.
+Many other books followed, and eventually large extracts from his diaries between 1915 and 1965 were published in two volumes.

 Later life

 During the Second World War, Lockhart returned to government service.
 He became director-general of the Political Warfare Executive, co-ordinating all British propaganda against the Axis powers.
 He was also for a time the British liaison officer to the Czechoslovak government-in-exile under President Edvard Beneš.
 Lockhart recounted his activities from the Munich Crisis to VJ-Day in another volume of autobiography, Comes the Reckoning (1947).
 After the war, he resumed writing, lecturing and broadcasting and made a weekly BBC Radio broadcast to Czechoslovakia for over ten years.